Sammo351/Vampiris/README.md

 It's a game.

-You track, hunt and destroy evile creatures that lurk in forests and unaware towns.
+You track, hunt and destroy evil creatures that lurk in forests and unaware towns.

 Cool?
 Cool.